data-apis/scipy-2023-presentation/paper.rst

 continued evolution and to solicit further engagement from the Python community.

-After providing an overview of the Consortium, we discuss standardization methodology.
+After providing an overview of the Consortium, we first discuss standardization methodology.
 We then discuss the current status of the array API standard and highlight the main standardization areas.
 Next, we introduce additional tooling associated with the standard for testing compliance and shimming incompatible